The-Marcy-Lab-School-Code-Challenges/capstone-higher-order-fluency-04/README.md

 ## Instructions

 1. Clone down this assignment to your `code-challenges' directory in AWS Cloud9.
-2. Code your solution using JavaScript in `index.js`.
+2. Create a new file in the repo called `index.js` and code your solutions there.
 3. **Be sure to run and test your code throughly!**
 4. By the end of Code Challenge, **commit regularly and push your changes up to Github**.
 5. Using the browser, verify that your solution is in your remote repo on Github.